What is not reviewed

 Excluded files

 A PR where every changed file matches an exclusion pattern is a special case.
-ADO Pilot still posts a tracking comment, but the comment shows PASS with zero findings and no review credits are consumed.
+ADO Pilot still marks the ai-pr-review status check as passed — so a required-branch-policy gate unblocks — with a description noting that all files were excluded.
+No inline comment is posted, and no review credits are consumed.
 This is intentional — there is nothing to review, and treating an all-excluded PR as a failure would be misleading.

 Target branch filtering